 Firstly we are thrilled to congratulate you on your engagement!
-These are exciting times and your stomach is filled with that butterfly feeling.
-And as you probably have noticed by now some of those butterflies are also due to some anxiety about everything that needs to be done.
+These are exciting times and your stomach is probably filled with that butterfly feeling.
+As you probably have noticed by now, some of those butterflies are also due to some anxiety about everything that needs to be done.
 We want to keep your love-flutters afloat and help settle those nerves.
 Here we bring to you our step-by-step wedding checklist on what needs to be done and when, making sure you don’t miss a single detail.
-Take a look at our Top 10 suppliers and venues.
-And keep an eye out for our Top Tips.

 12-9 Months Before Your Wedding Day